camneese/basketball/README.md

 Future improvements:

--Generalize player lookup by checking if a generated player ID leads to the correct webpage.
+- Generalize player lookup by checking if a generated player ID leads to the correct webpage.
+- Calculate expected earnings for different types of selections (2-person power play, 3-person flex play, etc.).